thhdragon/ff5m/README.md

 This mod is based on ZMod by [ghzserg](https://github.com/ghzserg).

-Thanks to the Klipper and Moonraker communities for their ongoing support and development.
+Thanks to the Klipper and Moonraker communities for their ongoing development.

 Special thanks to the Russian FlashForge Adventurer 5M Telegram Community: [@FF_5M_5M_Pro](https://t.me/FF_5M_5M_Pro)